Laure Laco firstname.lastname@example.org

 Laurie Gutowski ext.
 263 firstname.lastname@example.org

 Married to Dennis Gutowski.
-3 children, Tim (Mary), Jeff , Jamie(Brad) Stangel .All attended Andrean.
-3 grandchildren, Zack, Aubrey, Addison.
-Graduate of Indiana University.
+She has three children, Tim (Mary), Jeff, Jamie(Brad) Stangel and all her children attended Andrean.
+Three grandchildren, Zack, Aubrey, Addison.
+A graduate of Indiana University.
 Teach Physical Education.
 (20 yrs. at Andrean).
-Best thing about Andrean is the students.
+The best thing about Andrean is the students.

 “Blessed are they who dwell in your house.”
 Psalm 84:5